-Blue Economy means manufacturing of tools and process that will contribute to sustainable use of ocean resources for economic growth.
+Blue Economy means manufacturing tools and processes that will contribute to the sustainable use of ocean resources for economic growth.

-Broad-Based Black Economic Empowerment means an economic system structured and transformed to enable the meaningful participation of the majority of its citizens and to further create capacity within the broader economic landscape at all levels through skills development, employment equity, socio economic development, preferential procurement, enterprise development, especially small and medium enterprises, promoting the entry of black entrepreneurs into the mainstream of economic activity, and the advancement of co-operatives.
+Broad-Based Black Economic Empowerment means an economic system structured and transformed to enable the meaningful participation of the majority of its citizens and to further create capacity within the broader economic landscape at all levels through skills development, employment equity, socio-economic development, preferential procurement, enterprise development, especially small and medium enterprises, promoting the entry of black entrepreneurs into the mainstream of economic activity, and the advancement of co-operatives.

-Document Title Grants Criteria and Guideline Document Number DGD-GL-001 Revision Date 11 July 2022 Page Number Page 6 of 40 Next Revision Date 01 April 2025 Revision Number Rev 04 Access Controlled
+Document Number Grants Criteria and Guideline 2023/24 Document Number DGD-GL-001 Revision Date 06 April 2023 Page Number Page 5 of 38 Next Revision Date 01 April 2025 Revision Number Rev 07 Access Controlled